AML Fines & Penalties Will Become More Commonplace In NZ If We Don’t Raise Our Game

 • Adequately conducting ongoing ongoing customer due diligence.

 While every case is different, customer due diligence is something that with the right processes and procedures in place we can get right every time.
-To help avoid formal warnings or worse hefty fines ensure a robust AML compliance is in place and implemented along with an ongoing programme which reviews, updates and engages the whole team.
+To help avoid formal warnings or worse hefty fines ensure robust AML compliance is in place and implemented along with an ongoing programme which reviews, updates and engages the whole team.

 The FMA is not alone in taking proceedings to court as we saw RBNZ filing a case against TSB Bank in May which resulted in TSB being given a civil penalty of $3.5m for failure to comply with AML obligations.
 Westpac was also issued a warning by the RBNZ in August and have been given a series of actions which they are required to complete to ensure compliance with the Act going forward.